CtfChan/LearnRoboticsCpp/README.md

 This repository contains my implementations of classical robotics algorithms in C++.
 Inspiration drawn from [PythonRobotics](https://github.com/AtsushiSakai/PythonRobotics) and [CppRobotics](https://github.com/onlytailei/CppRobotic).
 The CppRobotics repo was very good, but it used OpenCV to plot 2D graphs.
 I found the process of converting 2D points to pixel coordinates in OpenCV very tedious and it seems like a bit of a hack.
 This repo uses [gnuplot-iostream](https://github.com/dstahlke/gnuplot-iostream) instead for plotting which makes much prettier graphs than OpenCV and allows for us to easily make 3D plots.

+Some of these implementations will have an tutorial attached to it.

 ## Table of Contents
 * [Requirements](#requirements)